Product added to basket

 A well-executed biophilic design can be accomplished by conscious building material as well as leveraging the natural landscape and building around what is already there.
 Materials, shapes and forms rooted in nature can cause very strong emotional responses.

-Natural materials can be especially stimulating, reflecting the dynamic properties of organic matter in adaptive response to the stresses and challenges of survival over time.
+Natural materials can be especially stimulating, reflecting the dynamic properties of organic matter in adaptive response to the stresses and challenges of modern day life.
 Prominent natural building and decorative materials include wood, stone, wool, cotton, and leather used in a wide array of products, furnishings, fabrics, and other library designs.

 Natural materials and landscapes